-- Indicative plans for additional branches of departmental stores need to be submitted to KPDNHEP two (2) years before an application is considered. - Department store shall begin operation within two (2) years from the date of approval from KPDNHEP. - Addition of branches is subject to the approval of KPDNHEP. - Approval from KPDNHEP must be obtained for any reduction or increase of the sales floor area. - At least 30% of total Stock Keeping Unit (SKU) displayed on the shelf space is to be allocated for Bumiputera SMEs goods/products in each outlet within 3 years. - Formulate and provide clear rules and criteria for suppliers to market their products/ goods.
+- Indicative plans for additional branches of departmental stores need to be submitted to KPDNHEP within two (2) years before an application is considered. - The departmental store shall begin operation within two (2) years from the date of approval from KPDNHEP. - Addition of branches is subject to the approval of KPDNHEP. - Approval from KPDNHEP must be obtained for any reduction or increase of the sales floor area. - At least 30 per cent of total SKUs displayed on the shelf space is to be allocated for Bumiputera SMEs' goods/products in each outlet within three (3) years. - Formulate and provide clear rules and criteria for suppliers to market their products/ goods.

-Follow existing laws regarding provision of car parks for commercial areas according to respective local authorities or Town Councils, subject to a minimum of 50 parking lots per 1000 square meters business floor, or whichever is higher.

-- Provide business space for ancillary businesses at a reasonable rental rate. - Not allowed to operate within 3.5 km radius of residential areas. - Impact study on existing local retailers should be carried out if a departmental store is to be operational in a stand-alone building or if the business floor area is not less than 5,000 square meters. - An early indicative study to be carried out incorporating the views of local traders and residents. - Departmental stores operators should ensure a safe and clean environment (garbage disposal, recycling facilities, etc) as well as the efficient use of energy.
+- Follow existing laws regarding provision of car parks for commercial areas according to respective local authorities or Town Councils, subject to a minimum of 50 parking lots per 1000 square metres business floor, or whichever is higher. - Provide business space for ancillary businesses at a reasonable rental rate. - Not allowed to operate within 3.5 km radius of residential areas. - An impact study on existing local retailers should be carried out if a departmental store is to be operational in a stand-alone building or if the business floor area is not less than 5,000 square metres. - An early indicative study is to be carried out incorporating the views of local traders and residents. - Departmental stores operators should ensure a safe and clean environment (garbage disposal, recycling facilities, etc), as well as the efficient use of energy.